- Survivors' pensions

 A death grant lump sum is not payable for Deferred Pensions.

-You can choose to make a death grant nomination, this is called an expression of wish.
-This enables any death grant lump sum that is due in the event of your death to be paid to your nominated beneficiaries rather than being paid to your estate.
+You can complete an “expression of wish” form to advise us of your preferences in payment of the death grant.
+This enables any death grant lump sum that is due in the event of your death to be paid directly to your nominated beneficiaries rather than being paid to your estate.

-Your employer has absolute discretion as to the payment of the death grant.
-It will decide on the most appropriate recipient or recipients, and can take into account your wishes as stated on your expression of wish form.
+The fire authority has absolute discretion as to the payment of the death grant.
+It will consider your preference as stated in your “expression of wish” form and decide on the most appropriate recipient or recipients.